Taxonomon/txn-fivem/README.md

 # Taxonomon's FiveM Hotlap Server Resource

-This repository contains all client and server required for my hotlap server, bundled into a single FiveM server resource.
+This repository contains all client and server code required for my hotlap server, bundled into a single FiveM server resource.

 The entire resource is written in TypeScript, mainly as a personal goal to get